Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization

 \textbf{Inference Parameters.} During inference, each rollout is permitted a maximum of 200 environment interaction steps and a total generation length of up to 131,072 tokens.
 We use a sampling temperature of 0.7, \texttt{top\_k} of 20, and \texttt{top\_p} of 0.8 for all models, which is the recommended setting from Qwen3 model card.

-\textbf{Hybrid Trajectory Selection.} Our hybrid selector employs a multi-stage filtering process to identify the best trajectory from the generated candidates.
-The process is as follows: \begin{enumerate} \item \textbf{Initial Filtering}: We first discard any trajectories that are truncated due to exceeding the step or token limits. \item \textbf{Regression Testing}: Next, we filter out trajectories that fail the regression tests generated by the R2E-Gym framework. \item \textbf{Verifier-Based Filtering}: We then apply a verifier model and remove trajectories with a probability below a threshold of 0.01.
-We choose a conservative threshold because we empirically observe that many valid solutions do not receive high probability scores, but scores below 0.01 are a strong indicator of a flawed trajectory. \end{enumerate} If any filtering step results in an empty set of candidates, we revert to the candidate pool from the previous step.
+\textbf{Hybrid Trajectory Selection.} Our hybrid selector employs a multi-stage filtering process to identify the best trajectory from the generated candidates $\{\tau^{(n)}\}_{n=1}^N$.
+The verifier $p_\phi(x,\tau)\in[0,1]$ is a learned scorer trained on $\mathcal{D}_{\mathrm{pref}}$ with supervised learning.
+We select the Qwen3-Coder-30B as our verifier model.
+Unlike prior work~\citep{jain2025r2e} that uses $p_\phi$ as the major ranking criterion, we use it as a conservative filter.
+The process is as follows: \begin{enumerate} \item \textbf{Finished score (model-free)}: We first discard any trajectories that are truncated due to exceeding the step or token limits: keep only $\mathbbold{1}(\mathrm{finished}(\tau)=1)$. \item \textbf{Regression test score (model-free)}: Next, we filter out trajectories that fail the regression tests generated by the R2E-Gym framework: $\mathbbold{1}(\mathrm{regress\_free}(\tau)=1)$. \item \textbf{Verifier probability (model-based)}: We then apply a verifier model and remove trajectories with a probability below a threshold of $\eta=0.01$.
+We choose a conservative threshold because we empirically observe that many valid solutions do not receive high probability scores, but scores below 0.01 are a strong indicator of a flawed trajectory.
+We keep $\{\tau\in\mathcal{S}: p_\phi(x,\tau)\ge \eta\}$. \end{enumerate} If any filtering step results in an empty set of candidates, we revert to the candidate pool from the previous step.

 After filtering, we apply a final model-free heuristic for selection.
 We select the trajectory with the \textbf{most} environment interaction steps for \verified and the \textbf{fewest} for \lite.
 This distinction is motivated by the nature of the benchmarks and our observation.
-Since all \verified instances are human-verified as solvable, a longer interaction sequence can indicate a more thorough and robust solution process.
-Conversely, \lite is known to contain instances with misleading or incomplete problem statements~\citep{agentless}.
-For these, a high number of steps often signals agent confusion or unproductive exploration.
-Thus, a shorter, successful trajectory is a more reliable indicator of an efficient and accurate solution.